 ? #5.
 “I have had someone unrepeated to the guest ask me to take an episode down (and make a ton of social media posts slandering me for having this guest on my podcast)”

 And for some comedic relief, here’s a funny one that someone shared:

 I don’t know about you, but this scares the mess out of me!

 As soon as I saw this, I immediately began seeking how I could keep this from happening to me.
 I asked myself this question,

 “How can I protect my podcast from cancel culture?”

-I’m a Christian, Although I’d never push my relationship with Jesus on anyone, some people I’ve met are immediately offended by me and don’t want anything to do with me.
+As a Christian, I’d never push my relationship with Jesus on anyone, but some people I’ve met are immediately offended by me and don’t want anything to do with me.
 I’d like to still post encouraging content that represents my faith and not have to worry about a past guest getting mad about it and taking legal action against me.

 I know this sounds extreme, but maybe it’s not…

 A few weeks ago, I was speaking with my lawyer about some of the protective measures we’ve taken with PodMatch when I asked her, “Do we really need all of this?”
 She immediately responded in a way that changed my perspective.
 “Alex, it’s not about IF you get sued; it’s WHEN you get sued.
 No one expects it.
 Everyone assumes it wouldn’t happen to them.
 But it does happen, every single day.”